-During interviews with both the Warden and IPCM it was confirmed during the previous twelve months there had been zero terminations, resignations, or other sanctions against staff for violation of the agency's sexual abuse or sexual harassment or sexual misconduct policies.
+Through the interview process with both the Warden and IPCM, it was confirmed in the previous twelve months there were two terminations, resignations, or other sanctions against staff for violation of the agency's sexual abuse or sexual harassment or sexual misconduct policies.
+Both cases remained open at the time of the on-site audit.
+One staff member resigned, prior to the completion of the investigation and the case being closed.